Profiles

 - Female 55 +

-- Customer Created Profiles require the user to pre-select a country + child category in order to create it.
-This gives the customer more flexibility and a larger measures list (brand_usage, ethnicity...) to choose from, but these profiles are constrained to the pre-selected country and category as there are harmonization issues across different categories for different measures
+- To create Custom Profiles, you’ll need to pre-select a country and child category.
+This gives you flexibility and a larger measures list (brand usage, ethnicity, etc.) to choose from.
+These profiles are constrained to the pre-selected country and category as there are harmonization challenges across different categories for different measures.

-- Norms will be available for any profile created when the criteria of the profile has at least 20 adverts available to it, with a minimum base of n=30 per concept/advert.
+- Norms are for any profile created when the criteria of the profile has at least 20 adverts available to it, with a minimum respondent base of n=30 per concept/advert.

 How Profiles work with Norms

-Profiles are tied to normative data for the grouping selected.
-The key difference between Filters and Profiles is that applying a filter only affects the selected stimuli data you are analyzing, while applying a Profile affects both the stimuli data and the norm you are analyzing.
+Profiles are tied to the norms for the grouping selected.
+Unlike using Filters alone, Profiles affect both the stimuli data and the norm you are analyzing.

-This means that if you select "All adults under 55," you will not only filter the data you're looking at down to all adults under 55, you will also see the norm change to reference the benchmark for that measure among adults under 55.
-This can be especially useful when you want to determine if a group that tends to skew in a certain direction (i.e., males 18-55 tend to have higher purchase intent in the beer category) is responding even more than you'd expect to the current stimulus.
+If you select the profile for "All adults under 55," you will filter the data you're looking at, and see the norm change to reference the benchmark for the measure among adults under 55.
+This can be especially useful when you want to determine if a group that tends to skew in a certain direction is responding even more than you'd expect to the current stimulus (i.e., males 18-55 tend to have higher purchase intent in the beer category).

-- If you take example 1) but you select a client + country + category norm, then that norm will be further segmented by client and category
+- If you instead select a ‘client + country + category’ norm, then that norm will be further segmented by client and category.

-- Since a Customer Created Profile is always scoped to the country + child category that was used to build it, some norm scopes won't impact the Reporting when this profile is selected. i.e., since we're automatically scoping on country + child category due to the profile, using a country or child category norm would yield the same result.
+- Since a Customer Created Profile is always scoped to a ‘country + child category’, some norm scopes won't impact the Reporting when the profile is selected.
+For example, since you're automatically scoping on ‘country + child category’ due to the profile, using a Country or Child category norm would give the same result.